 In March 2018 the Export Finance and Insurance Corporation (EFIC), an Australian federal government body, emerged as a potential funding vehicle for Adani's plans to open up the Galilee Basin to coal mining.

-Already, EFIC has been approached by several of Adani's contractors and Adani themselves about potential funding options.
-Trade Minister Steven Ciobo has also relaxed the rules concerning EFIC's ability to lend to large projects like the Carmichael mine.
+Already, EFIC has been approached by several of Adani's contractors and Adani itself about funding options.
+Former Trade Minister Steven Ciobo also relaxed the rules concerning EFIC's ability to lend to large projects like the Carmichael mine.

-This is yet another example of the federal government going to extreme lengths to try to pour Australian taxpayer dollars into the wildly unpopular and environmentally disastrous project.
+This is yet another example of the federal government going to extreme lengths to try to pour Australian taxpayer dollars into this deeply unpopular and environmentally disastrous project.